 The number of stations is not constant over the period as shown in Figure 32.
 At the beginning of 2016, there was up to more than 120 stations providing data.
 While the latest files provide up to 99 stations per day.
 Moreover, all the stations provided in one file don't give the estimation of the wet delay.
-No data are available after August 2018.
+Data covering the end of 2018 were available in 2019 and processed then.
+There are still gaps of path delay data.

-Figure 32: Number of GPS stations in Suominet network (all stations in red, stations providing valid wet delay in blue)
+Figure 32: Number of stations in Suominet network (all stations in red, stations providing valid wet delay in blue)